Types of Degrees Environmental Design Majors Are Getting

 |Hispanic or Latino||5|

-Students from other countries are interested in Environment Design, too.
+Environment Design appeals to people across the globe.
 About 45.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea